 Finally, avoid selecting a warranty company that isn’t backed by an insurer.
-Unfortunately, there are countless cases throughout the country of car warranty companies that go out of business, leaving their customers out of their premium and with no remaining coverage on their vehicles.
+Unfortunately, there are countless cases of car warranty companies going out of business.
+This leaves their customers without their premiums and no remaining coverage on their vehicles.

 When your car warranty is backed by a car insurance company, on the other hand, you have a way to confirm your claims are paid.
 Plus, auto insurance companies are regulated by the Federal Trade Commission.